-Figure 25 below shows the number of PWSs of each classification and CWS size that have returned to compliance in 2021 following a federal monitoring or reporting violation that was incurred in 2021 or prior years.
-This includes PWSs that are newly out of compliance in 2021; and PWSs that have been and continue to be out of compliance from previous years.
-Additionally, Figure 25 shows the total number of PWSs that have returned to compliance in 2021 for federal monitoring or reporting violations.
-Overall, 38% of PWSs that incurred a monitoring/reporting violation returned to compliance in 2021.
+Figure 25 below shows the number of PWSs of each classification and CWS size that have returned to compliance in 2022 following a federal monitoring or reporting violation that was incurred in 2022 or prior years.
+This includes PWSs that are newly out of compliance in 2022; and PWSs that have been and continue to be out of compliance from previous years.
+Overall, 60% of PWSs that incurred a monitoring/reporting violation returned to compliance in 2022.

-Figure 25: Number of PWSs that returned to compliance in 2021 for federal M/R violations.
+Figure 25: Number of PWSs that returned to compliance in 2022 for federal M/R violations.